- Bullet Summary

 The sociopath label is applied a bit too freely.

 I loved some explanation of power issues in terms of Freudian terms.
-However, as it’s often the cause with Freudian theories, it can lead to over-explanation of every issues in terms of child experiences, and I felt this was the case here on a few occasions.
+However, as it’s often the cause with Freudian theories, it can lead to over-explanation of every issue in terms of childhood experiences.

 I can very much recommend Secrets to Winning at Office Politics